 “Like you said, simple as that,” Nick commented.

 He watched the women turn and walk back toward the house.
 “He lied,” Nick heard one of them complaining.
 He guessed they were willing to wait.
 And then wait some more.

 With no truck, Nick plodded along till he spotted an apartment building and stretched out in its manicured yard, breathing in the scent of new-mown grass.
 He searched for his wallet, but soon remembered he had no vehicle and didn’t need his ID.
 Instead, he tried to work up some guilt over his treatment of Jaylene and the other black woman or shame at his derelict state.
 Failing at both, he thought about Anita, and why she, more than Char, had such a hold on him.
 Where had she gone with his truck, and which bum had she spent the night with?
 Forty-two, he reflected, I’m too old for this shit.

 Nick was wondering why Lake Street appeared so temptingly depraved when Char’s Prius silently glided to the curb.
 He got in, apologized for where he’d been, and tried to think of something to say.

 “It’s Somerset.
 I grew up here, remember?”

-After that they rode on in silence till Char stopped for a traffic light.
+He didn’t answer, so they rode in silence till Char stopped for a traffic light.
 “You’re a grown-up.
 Tell me which way from here,” she demanded perfunctorily.
 “Lake Street or 28th?”

-As the sun peeked over the horizon, the light turned from red to green and then red once more.
-The Prius idled patiently, while Nick’s face grew crimson from the shame he was finally beginning to feel.
-He looked down at his tattered trousers and then up at a totally p.o.-ed Char.
-Desperately he willed himself to choose the right way, before the light went green again.
+As the sun peeked over the horizon, the traffic light turned from red to green and back to red.
+The Prius idled patiently, while Nick’s face grew crimson from the shame he finally felt consuming him.
+He looked at his tattered trousers, the torn shirt, and a totally ticked-off Char, who stared unblinking into the morning haze.
+Desperately, he willed himself to make the right decision before the light turned green again.

 Twenty-four short stories, exclusive afterwords, interviews, artwork, and more.